 A typical example includes:” Get this free iPad.”

-How possible is it to get a phone that costs between $800 to $1000 for free by flailing out questionnaires?
+How possible is it to get a phone or tablet that costs between $800 to $1000 for free by flailing out questionnaires?

 What’s the aim here?
 In most scenarios, such offers are scams.